Constitutum Silvestri: Aftermath

 In an interesting footnote, Demacopoulos notes that canon four of the Constitutum Silvestri would have been a particular threat to the Laurentians, as it stated that the property of priests, including those not beholden to papal interests, was to be turned over to the Roman Church upon their death.
 The titular churches, supported by aristocrats in the camp of Laurentius, had been established by the cults of earlier Christian martyrs and had remained independent of the cult of Peter based in the Lateran and Vatican basilicas.
 While the Council of 275 Bishops version was used for the Liber Pontificalis, canon four of the Constitutum Silvestri also came to be included in service of subordinating these other cults to the Vatican 'by fabricating a papal role in the creation and organization of the tituli churches.'

 The repercussions of the Constitutum Silvestri extended far beyond their simple inclusion in the Liber Pontificalis, as three hundred years later the concept of papal immunity would be put to the test under Pope Leo III.
 Mirroring the situation of Symmachus in 501, Leo was accused by the supporters of his predecessor, Adrian I, of adultery and perjury.
 Leo sought shelter from his accusers in the court of Charlemagne who convened a council in December 800 to hear the charges.
-Leo, in the first instance of prima sedes a nemine iudicatur, invoked the immunity of the accusatorial canon and swore an oath of innocence before Charlemagne on December 23rd—and two days later, Leo crowned Charlemagne the first Holy Roman Emperor.
+Leo, in the first instance of prima sedes a nemine iudicatur, invoked the immunity of the accusatorial canon and swore an oath of innocence before Charlemagne on December 23—and two days later, Leo crowned Charlemagne the first Holy Roman Emperor.
 Thereafter, prima sedes a nemine iudicatur would enter the texts of Catholic canon law.

 Elliot expands on the importance of this development, noting it became of 'great importance to the history of canon law in the West.'
 Elliot notes that the Sylvester Accusatorial Canon (3)—the first see is judged by none—was 'frequently transmitted in systematic canon law collections separately from the rest of the Symmachiana, and even from the rest of the [Constitutum Silvestri].'
 Elliot continues:

 By 1162, the issue of clerics being subject to secular law came to a head in England in the face-off between Henry II and Thomas Becket.
 The Constitutum Silvestri, while not playing a direct role in the dispute, may have influenced the canonists who fought back against what they saw as the secular encroachment of the state into what canon law states was the domain of the Church.
-Professor Martin Brett of Cambridge University, an expert in canon law documents from 1000-1250, writes:

-The Sylvester Accusatorial Canon continued its journey from forgery into medieval canon, and onwards to become enshrined in the current Vatican canon law, which still proclaims: 'The First See is judged by no one.'
+The Sylvester Accusatorial Canon continued its journey from forgery into medieval canon, and onwards to become enshrined in the current Vatican canon law (1404), which still proclaims: 'The First See is judged by no one.